adityajha28/Terraform_Assignment_2/README.md

 ## Important Note:
 - Ensure AWS CLI is configured with necessary credentials before running Terraform commands.
 - Review and customize the configurations according to your specific requirements.

-Feel free to include additional details or customize the instructions based on your specific project needs.